BUMETCS673/group-project-team1/README.md

 ## Overview
 Trackr is a simple app which allows users to track transaction against their bank account, so they can better understand their spending behaviours.
-The application is built using the Spring Boot Java framework.
+The application is built using Spring Boot and React.

 ## Setup
-Developers have to install the following software to configure their local environment.
+Developers have to install the following software to configure their local environments.
 Assume the latest version if none specified.
 - Java SDK 1.8
 - Maven